All calculators are now due back to school so data can be downloaded for the upcoming testing.

-Sign-up for iData Portal at the beginning of school and be able to see your students' grades online, keeping track of missing assignments.
-See Ms. Haney in the Library for assistance in signing up or call 228-1235 x 75423.
+Sign-up for iData Portal and be able to see your students' grades online, keeping track of missing assignments.
+See Mrs. Haney in the Library for assistance in signing up or call 228-1235 x 75423.

 8th Grade students, along with their parent/guardian, can check out a graphing calculator to use for homework at home.
 See Mrs. Haney, Librarian, for details.

 EDGAR ALLAN POE JUNIOR SCHOOL 1923-1960

 In September 1923, the junior schools of San Antonio were organized to accommodate the pupils of grades six, seven and eight in order to relieve crowded conditions in both the elementary and high schools of the city.
 It was deemed desirable to set up in these schools a program of education especially designed to fit the peculiar needs of adolescent boys and girls.

 According to Dr. Margaret Cantu, Professor at Our Lady of the Lake University, E.A.
 Poe was the first Junior High School west of the Mississippi River.